NLCaceres/my-portfolio/react-client/README.md

         - Condense/shrink, instead, on web to provide overall minimalist aesthetic (minor projects condensed by default, major open by default)
   - RPG-based Homepage to reduce wall of text feeling
 #### Changes Coming Soon
-- Drop "React" top import in files since React 17 no longer needs to call createElement from it.
-  - Thanks to a new JSX transform under the Babel/Typescript compiler's hood, React can choose to just import any needed hooks instead.
 - Drop Bootstrap Carousel for an implementation that better handles lazy loading AWS Cloudfront-served images
 - Typescript
   - Update files containing JSX from '.jsx' to '.tsx'